An injective Model for Twisted Derived Categories and Curved Koszul Triality: Preliminaries

-Similarly, given a CDG-coalgebra $C=(C,d_C,h_C)$, choose a $k$-linear section $\epsilon:k\rightarrow C$ of the counit $C\rightarrow k$ and set $\overline{C}=coker(\epsilon)$.
-Let $\Omega C$ be the CDG-algebra whose underlying graded algebra is the tensor algebra $T(\overline{C}[-1])$ of the graded vector space $\overline{C}[-1]$ with differential induced by $d_C$ and the comultiplication of $C$.
-The curvature of $\Omega(C)$ is induced by $\epsilon$ and is independent of the choice of $\epsilon$. \end{definition} \begin{remark}[{\cite[Theorem 4.7]{GuanLazarev}}] If $A$ is an augmented CDG-algebra then $\check{B}A$ is a DG-coalgebra.
-Similarly, if $C$ is a coaugmented CDG-coalgebra then $\Omega A$ is a DG-algebra. \end{remark} \begin{remark} In \cite{GuanLazarev} the extended bar-construction is defined as a pseudo-compact CDG-algebra rather than a CDG-coalgebra.
-As the category of pseudo-compact CDG-algebras is anti-equivalent to the category of CDG-coalgebras under the assignment $C\mapsto Hom_k(C,k)$ where $C\in CDG\mhyphen Coalg_k$, this is essentially a matter of taste.
-The inverse takes a pseudo-compact CDG-algebra to its continuous dual, i,e. $A\mapsto Hom_{cont.}(A,k)$. \end{remark}
+Similarly, given a CDG coalgebra $C=(C,d_C,h_C)$, choose a $k$-linear section $\epsilon:k\rightarrow C$ of the counit $C\rightarrow k$ and set $\overline{C}=coker(\epsilon)$.
+Let $\Omega C$ be the CDG algebra whose underlying graded algebra is the tensor algebra $T(\overline{C}[-1])$ of the graded vector space $\overline{C}[-1]$ with differential induced by $d_C$ and the comultiplication of $C$.
+The curvature of $\Omega C$ is induced by $\epsilon$ and is independent of the choice of $\epsilon$. \end{definition} \begin{remark} If $A$ is an augmented CDG algebra then $\check{B}A$ is a DG coalgebra.
+Similarly, if $C$ is a coaugmented CDG coalgebra then $\Omega A$ is a DG algebra (see \cite[Theorem 4.7]{GuanLazarev}). \end{remark} \begin{remark} In \cite{GuanLazarev}, the extended bar-construction is defined as a pseudo-compact CDG algebra rather than a CDG coalgebra.
+As the category of pseudo-compact CDG algebras is anti-equivalent to the category of CDG coalgebras under the assignment $C\mapsto Hom(C,k)$ where $C\in CDG\mhyphen Coalg_k$, this is essentially a matter of taste.
+The inverse takes a pseudo-compact CDG algebra to its continuous dual, i,e. $A\mapsto Hom_{cont}(A,k)$. \end{remark}

 \begin{theorem}[{\cite[Proposition 2.6]{GuanLazarev}}] There is an adjunction